 The statement of intent is your opportunity to highlight your strengths and your fit to the OSU astronomy department.
 It also offers a chance to convey information that is not obvious from the rest of your application.
 Statements are typically about two pages in length.
-We suggest that you address one or more of the following questions:
+We suggest that you address the following questions:

 - What is your long-term career goal in astronomy?

 - What areas and techniques of astrophysics are you currently interested in?

 - Why do you consider the OSU department a good match for your goals?